-After travelling through a swathe of the Frontier, the Alien Hives reached the Sirius Sector.
-Their arrival set off a series of conflicts with the factions in Sirius, as communication proved difficult and many assumed the Alien Hives were hostile because of their alien appearance and nature.
-They soon were locked into a war of extermination with the various species of Sirius, which only concluded when the DAO Union discovered a means to communicate with one of their Hive Lords.
-While it took time to come to true understanding, this opened a path to peace between the species of Sirius and the Hives.
+Hivers travelled throughout the Frontier,seeking a world where one of the Children could flourish and grow to take the place of their lost Mother, but with little success.
+After centuries of failed efforts beyond the edge of charted space, their hopes were rekindled with the distant Radiance Cascade, which echoed the Mother’s dying cries in their ancestral memories.
+Many Hiveships set out for the Sirius Sector.
+Their arrival set off a series of conflicts with the factions there known as the First Contact Wars, as communication proved difficult and many assumed the Hives were hostile because of their alien appearance and nature.
+The Hivers soon were locked into a war of extermination with the various species of Sirius, which only concluded when the DAO Union discovered a means to communicate.

 Peace provided its own challenges for the Alien Hives, as they soon found themselves confronted with several alien ideas and values that challenged the structure of their society.
-They strive to stand on equal footing with the other species in the Sirius Sector, protect their migratory routes and defend their claims to various worlds in the sector by force if necessary.
-Some in the lower castes are beginning to demand new rights, undermining the harmonious working of the castes while certain Hive Lords have rejected this peace, fearing that the corrupting influence of outsiders might ultimately destroy their way of life completely.
+They strive to stand on equal footing with the other species of the Sirius Sector, protect their migratory routes and defend their seeded worlds.
+Some in the lower castes now demand new rights, undermining the harmonious working of their Hiveships, while certain Hive Lords still wage a long war against all the species of Sirius, fearing that the corrupting influence of outsiders might ultimately destroy their way of life completely.

 How will your Hive adapt?